manticoresoftware/manticoresearch/manual/Connecting_to_the_server.md

 # Connecting to the server

 <!-- example connect -->
-With default configuration Manticore is waiting for your connections on:
+With default configuration, Manticore is waiting for your connections on:

   * port 9306 for MySQL clients
   * port 9308 for HTTP/HTTPS connections